w3f/Grants-Program/applications/edgecloud.md

 - [Megha Varshini](https://www.linkedin.com/in/megha-varshini-tamilarasan-b1247a212) - She has been involved in operations for Web3 projects and has taken initiatives in the blockchain community.
 One of her contributions is the establishment of [Indi Verse DAO](https://www.linkedin.com/company/indi-verse-dao), a web 3.0 community in India.
 Additionally, she is the candidate of the Polkadot Ambassador Program.
 She is also a graduate from the Polkadot Blockchain Academy's Founders Track at Hong Kong (Jan - Feb 2024)

+- [Calvin Sze](https://www.linkedin.com/in/calvin-sze/) - Full Stack Blockchain Developer with 5 plus years of experience in blockchain development.
+He is a PBA alumni from Berkeley.

 - [Dheeraj Reddy](https://www.linkedin.com/in/dheeraj-reddy/) - Aspiring Rust systems engineer who is also a PBA alumni from Developer Track at Berkeley Cohort.

 - [Kresna Sucandra](https://www.linkedin.com/in/kresna-sucandra) - With three years of work in Rust, Substrate, and INK, Kresna has a foundational background in blockchain solutions.
 He was the former co-founder and head of protocol development at [Invarch Network](https://invarch.network/) (Polkadot and Kusama parachain).
 Beyond this, he is also a Polkadot Ambassador who manages the Polkadot Hub in Bali.